ergon/airlock-helm-charts/charts/microgateway/README.md

 Airlock microgateway
 ============

-Airlock Microgateway, an Airlock Gateway container solution to protect other services.
+The *Airlock Microgateway* is a component of the [Airlock Secure Access Hub](https://www.airlock.com/).
+It is the lightweight, container-based deployment form of the *Airlock Gateway*, a software appliance with reverse-proxy, Web Application Firewall (WAF) and API security functionality.

-The current chart version is: 0.4.6
+The current chart version is: 0.4.8

 ## Table of contents
 * [Introduction](#introduction)